cowrie/cowrie/README.md

-# Kippo
+# Cowrie

 Cowrie is a medium interaction SSH honeypot designed to log brute force attacks and, most importantly, the entire shell interaction performed by the attacker.

-Kippo is directly based on [Kippo] by desaster (http://github.com/desaster/kippo/).
+Cowrie is directly based on [Kippo](http://github.com/desaster/kippo/) by desaster.
 Kippo is inspired, but not based on [Kojoney](http://kojoney.sourceforge.net/).

 ## Features